 Agia Galini has a cosy harbour and interesting scenery: high cliffs, flowers, a river, a beautiful view of the white mountains, and last but not least a good (pebble) beach.
 On one side of the harbour on some sort of a small hill are the statues of Daidalos and Ikaros, overlooking the bay.
 These two mythological figures flew with wings that had been attached to their bodies with wax.
 Ikaros came too close to the sun and the wax melted, so he crashed into the sea (near the island of Ikaria).
 What their two statues are doing over here was a big question to me, but they are decorative and beautiful indeed.
 The myth tells that Ikaros and Daidalos after escaping from King Minos fled to Agia Galini (which was named Soulia at that time, the Minoan times) and took off into the sky from this rock.
 From this spot where the statues stand - which can be reached easily on foot - you also have a nice view over the village and the sea.

 The beach of Agia Galini is situated next to the village, is about 1 kilometer long and it is suitable for children because it is shallow.
-Behind that there is a smaller nudist beach with equally clear waters.
+Behind that there is a smaller nudist beach with equally clear waters (note: ever since a bridge has been built across the river leading to this beach naturism is over.
+Umbrellas and beach beds have appeared).
 On the east side of Agia Galini there are interesting caves that you can visit by excursion boat.
 There are enough small bars and other places that you can visit in the evenings.
 There is also a camping site in the village.

 Agia Galini has about 800 inhabitants, but the village and its surroundings attracts about 2500 tourists during the high season.
 Agia Galini is definitely a place to recommend.
 It is not packed with mass tourism and yet there is a bit of life in the village.
 The ugly concrete buildings that you will find in some of the tourist destinations are not te be found here.
 There is only one road for the traffic so the rest of the village is free of cars.
 Agia Galini lives mainly from tourism but in the wider area also vegetables (cucumbers and tomatoes) are cultivated.
 In front of the coast of Agia Galini lie the small Paximadia islands.
 To these two islands there are also organized boat trips.